-Energy Affordability: How Soaring Rates are Harming Residents, Farms and Businesses
+Energy Affordability: How Soaring Rates are Exacerbating Inflation and Harming Residents, Farms and Businesses

-Energy affordability must be a growing concern for lawmakers and regulators.
-California’s electricity rates are already double the national average, and are rising five times faster than the rest of the country.
+Energy affordability must be a top concern for lawmakers and regulators.
+California’s electricity rates are nearly triple the national average, and are rising more than five times faster than the rest of the country.
 Utility investments to make up for years of wildfire mismanagement and neglect are ensuring California’s already sky high electricity rates go even higher.

-- Soaring agricultural rates are more than double those found in other states and are exacerbated by looming water shortages, which require farms to use more energy to pump water.
+- Soaring agricultural rates are likewise more than double those found in other states, exacerbated by drought and leading to rapidly rising food costs.

-- Rapidly rising rates greatly exacerbate California’s highest in the nation poverty rate (18.1%) and worst in the country homelessness crisis.
+- Rapidly rising energy costs greatly exacerbate California’s highest in the nation poverty rate (15.4%) and worst in the country homelessness crisis.

-Make no mistake, out-of-control electricity rates will further hamper what is expected to be a very difficult economic recovery and limit adoption of electric vehicles and other climate policies.
+Make no mistake, out-of-control electricity rates will further hamper what is expected to be a very difficult economic recovery and drive inflation.
 Restaurants, small businesses and residents have been especially hard hit by the pandemic.
-Policymakers would be wise to avoid any new mandates that will lead to even higher energy costs and the wrath of already cranky voters back home.
+Policymakers would be wise to avoid any new mandates that will lead to even higher energy costs and the wrath of increasingly cranky voters back home.

 Sources: 2011-2017 CPUC website; 2018-2020 utility filings; Public Advocates Offices, Electric Rate Trends; CPUC, Utility Costs & Affordability of the Grid of the Future; SCE Customer Briefing.